A version of this story appeared originally in Washington History

 I was not particularly impressed by the Kennedys, who struck me as lightweights hardly in the same class with Humphrey and Dirksen, and wrote in a September 5, 1959 letter:

 The Kennedy brothers — like the remark about the Quakers — came to Washington to do good and did very well.
 Jimmy Hoffa, who’s astute if corrupt, told me once in the midst of the rackets hearing, “Bobby Kennedy is trying to make headlines for his brother so he can get him to the White House, but he can’t find his way out of this room.”
-Now that the labor reform bill is passed, one big source of Kennedy headlines has disappeared.
-Let’s hope the Kennedys do likewise.

 It may be that what happened in that hearing room helped to lay the groundwork for Kennedy’s later assasination – if theories of a mob hit are true.
 Certainly Hoffa hated the Kennedys and Washington investigator author Ron Goldfarb writes that in “August 1962, Hoffa recruited an aide to kill RFK.
 In February 1963, John Kennedy told Newsweek’s Ben Bradlee that Hoffa had recruited an assassin to kill the attorney general.”